Updated: Dec 11, 2020

 There are elements in the Bible as well as in Universal teachings that communicate the concept of believing and receiving.
 Those two things, uniquely tied together, open the door for wonderful opportunities and gifts.
 When combined, they create a dynamic so powerful that magic happens.
-When one adds a grateful heart to the process - it's magnified even more.
-Before exploring the power of asking, believing and receiving – let’s take a look at the X factor of gratitude, which many seem to unfortunately to ignore.
+When one adds a grateful heart to the process - that dynamic is magnified even more.
+Before exploring the power of asking, believing and receiving – let’s take a look at closer look at gratitude, the X factor, the element many seem to ignore.

 Now, this explanation might seem a little too elementary for a mysterious X factor but all we’re really talking about is a simple “thank you”.
 Not always a "thank you" after the fact, but sometimes when the initial ask is made.
 This expression of thanks, in advance, acknowledges your absolute belief that what you’ve asked for, will actually be delivered.
 When?
 Who knows – and who cares?
 It’s coming, nonetheless.
 It's believing in the inevitable that matters.

-Even though some of us might be familiar with the process of asking, believing and receiving and none of it is new, we tend to forget.
-The Secret talked a lot about it but, even they - like most - ignore gratitude in the mix.
-The Bible communicates the power of gratitude but the Bible is not read by everyone.
-So, long story short - the power of gratitude is something that eludes most people.
-Add to that, expressing gratitude in our society, over the last few decades, has faded away to a shadow of its former self.
-Today, we just need to be reminded of what sincere gratitude looks like.
+Even though some of us might be familiar with the process of asking, believing and receiving and that concept is not new, we still could stand to be reminded.
+The Secret talked a lot about that process but even they - like most - ignored gratitude in the mix.
+The Bible communicates the power of gratitude but not everyone reads the Bible.
+So, long story short - the power of gratitude eludes most and is forgotten by the balance.
+Add to that, I don't believe people have any concept of sincere gratitude looks like.

-Whether you’re an common individual, someone in business, perhaps running a nonprofit or if you’re a politician, celebrity or employee – a crash course on gratitude and its benefits can't hurt.
-In this “quick fix” society of instantaneous communication and gratification, we "love" each other on the fly, take action in a rush and have made reading between the lines a necessity in the advent of 280 character tweets.
-Everything is way too subtle and easy to misinterpret.
+Whether you’re an individual, a business person, run a nonprofit or if you’re a politician, celebrity or employee – a crash course on gratitude and its benefits can't hurt.
+In this "instant gratification" society, we "love" each other on the fly, with a quick heart tweet and any message routinely communicated has made reading between the lines essential in the advent of 280 character messages.
+Depth and sincerity is lost in a trade-off for quick and fast.

-Let me share a story of two little girls.
-Just imagine that you live in a nice, middle-class neighborhood and your neighbors on either side have little daughters.
+This is a story of two little girls.
+So, try to imagine that you live in a nice, middle-class neighborhood and your neighbors on either side have young daughters.
 The one on the south side is 6-years old and is working on something in school in which you have some interest.
-So, you come home one evening and bring her a little gift – wrapped in a bag (related to her studies).
-The child opens the gift and pushes it across the table, gets up and walks away.
-The next day, you bring over another gift home that she should find fascinating – thinking this one will be a winner.
-You give it to her but she looks it over, drops it on the couch and runs out to see friends playing in the yard.
+So, you come home one evening with a gift, related to her studies, wrapped in a bag.
+The child opens the gift, pushes it across the table, gets up and walks away.
+The next day, you bring over another gift you believe she'd find fascinating.
+You give it to her but, again, she looks it over, drops it on the couch and runs out to play with her friends.
 The third day, the last of your planned gifts arrives and you bring it to her house.
-This time, the 6-year old peeks inside – doesn’t even bother to open it or take it out of the bag and leaves again.
-Would you ever feel like giving that child another gift?
+This time, the 6-year old peeks inside – doesn’t even bother to open the gift or take it out of the bag and leaves again.
+How likely are you to ever give that child another gift?

-It mystifies me that some people can remain ungrateful and never seeming to appreciate anything in life, ignoring the glories all around them, always expecting more – because nothing is ever enough, and being critical of the their present status.
-When someone lives without the capacity for gratitude; life is constantly a downer.
-Conversely, there are those who live life in continual gratitude, appreciating the beauty of nature, the richness of life’s experiences and are surprised and delighted by everything around them.
-Their lives are amazing and filled with miracles at every turn.
-Do you relate to either scenario?
+It mystifies me that some people can remain ungrateful and never appreciate anything in life.
+They ignore the glories all around them and always expect more – because nothing is ever quite enough.
+If you are always critical of your present status and live without the capacity for gratitude; life is constantly a disappointment.
+When a person lives like that, they construct barriers that block the flow of abundance that is rightfully theirs.
+Conversely, there are those who live life in continual gratitude, appreciating the beauty of nature, the richness of life’s experiences and are surprised and delighted by everything that comes their way.
+They are open to everything wonderful that could flow their way.
+And, guess what - their lives are amazing and filled with miracles at every turn.
+Which are you?